codiak/llama-raw-to-py/README.md

 ```
 ./llama.cpp/llama-quantize meta-llama-3-8B-instruct.gguf meta-llama-3-8B-instruct-Q8.gguf Q8_0
 ```

 Quantizing makes a big difference, here are response times for the same number of tokens on my M2 MacBook Air:
 - Not quantized, llama_cpp: 8-9 minutes
 - Quantized, llama_cpp: 7-10 seconds

-Here is a good explanation from Ricardo Pascal, who made this guide possible:
+Here is a good explanation from Ricardo Pascal, who made this guide/repo possible:
 > Quantization simplifies the model by representing its internal data with smaller numbers.
 This makes mathematical operations easier and faster.
 However, this simplification can lead to a slight decrease in the model’s accuracy, such as less certainty about the next word it should output.

 You can test out your quantized weights using llama.cpp directly: